marwendona/Flutter_Project-Products/README.md

 To get started with the app, follow these steps:

-1. Clone this repository to your local machine using the following command
+1. Clone this repository to your local machine.

 2. Make sure you have Flutter and Dart installed on your machine.
 You can follow the official Flutter installation guide for instructions: [Flutter Installation](https://flutter.dev/docs/get-started/install)